jdrumgoole/otava/README.md

 Unlike in threshold-based performance monitoring systems, there is no need to setup fixed warning threshold levels manually for each recorded metric.
 The level of accepted probability of false-positives, as well as the minimal accepted magnitude of changes are tunable.
-Otava is also capable of comparingthe level of performance recorded in two different periods of time – which is useful for e.g. validating the performance of the release candidate vs the previous release of your product.
+Otava is also capable of comparing the level of performance recorded in two different git histories.

-Backward compatibility may be broken any time.
+This can be used for example to validate a feature branch against the main branch, perhaps integrated with a pull request.

 See the documentation in [docs/README.md](docs/README.md).